alexfernandez/inits/README.md

 The following functions and events are exported directly by `inits`.

-### inits.init(callback)
+### inits.init(task)

-Add an asynchronous callback to the init phase.
+Add an asynchronous task to the init phase.
-The callback will receive a function parameter of the form `function(error)`; see below.
+The task will receive a function parameter of the form `function(error)`; see below.

 Example: